mlliarm/greek-meal-planner/README.md

 The UI supports both English and Greek, with a language switch in the header.

+## Source Of Truth

+The runtime source of truth is in `app.js`:

+- `KNOWLEDGE_PL` and `PLANNER_PL` are embedded and consulted directly by Tau Prolog in the browser.
+- `knowledge.pl` and `planner.pl` are kept as human-readable snapshots for reference and review.
+- If there is ever a mismatch, treat `app.js` as authoritative and update snapshot files accordingly.

 ## How It Works

 ### 1. Knowledge Base (inlined Prolog facts)